cmakkaya/devops-cloud-resources/README.md

 # Resources Library
-Resources Library consists of 5 sections:
+### Resources Library consists of 5 sections:
 1. AWS Resources
 2. Azure Resources
 3. GCP Resources
 4. DevOps Resources
 5. Cheat Sheets

-## Note:
+### Note:
-In order to see documents, click on `the links below` not the picture.
+1. In order to see documents, click on `the links below` not the picture.
 Pictures give a preview of the first page of documents or redirect to Github download page for pdf documents.
+2. If you get a "`Unable to render rich display`" error when opening documents, click on `Download` and download the document to your computer then open it.
+3. Don't forget to report `broken links` to me, please.

 # AWS Resources